russrimm/CopilotStudioSnowflakeKnowledge/Snowflake_OAuth_Copilot_Studio_Guide.md

 ## Troubleshooting Tips
 - Ensure case sensitivity in Snowflake details.
+- Ensure you actually grant the ANALYST role access to the warehouse, database, schema, and tables!
 - If using Cortex Agents (Snowflake's AI), integrate via agent-to-agent calls in Copilot Studio topics.
 - For errors, check Entra ID audit logs or Snowflake query history.
 - Data stays in Snowflake; no export occurs.